The Lego Ninjago Movie (soundtrack)

-The Lego Ninjago Movie (Original Motion Picture Soundtrack) is the soundtrack to the 2017 film The Lego Ninjago Movie which is the third instalment in The Lego Movie franchise.
+The Lego Ninjago Movie (Original Motion Picture Soundtrack) is the soundtrack to the 2017 film The Lego Ninjago Movie, which is the third instalment in The Lego Movie franchise.
 The album featured five original songs along with the score composed by Mark Mothersbaugh.
-The 23-track soundtrack album released through WaterTower Music on 15 September 2017.
+The 23-track soundtrack album was released through WaterTower Music on 15 September 2017.

 Background

-Mark Mothersbaugh who composed the score for The Lego Movie, returned to score The Lego Ninjago Movie.
+Mark Mothersbaugh, who composed the score for The Lego Movie, returned to score The Lego Ninjago Movie.
 Along with the score, the album includes five new songs created for the film—"Heroes", "Operation New Me", "It's Garmadon", "Found My Place", and "Dance of Doom".
 The Japanese version features an exclusive theme song, performed by the band Johnny's West, "Mou 1% (Another 1%)".
-Flautist Greg Pattillo covered three songs as a part of Master Wu's flute music, which are—"(It's the) Hard Knock Life" from Annie (2014), "Welcome to the Jungle" by the hard rock band Guns N' Roses and "The Power" by Snap!.
+Flautist Greg Pattillo covered three songs as part of Master Wu's flute music, which are—"(It's the) Hard Knock Life" from Annie (2014), "Welcome to the Jungle" by the hard rock band Guns N' Roses and "The Power" by Snap!.
 The soundtrack was released through WaterTower Music on 15 September 2017, a week ahead of the film's release.

 Additional music

-The song "Bad Blood" by Taylor Swift featuring Kendrick Lamar appeared in the film's trailers, while the second trailer also featuring "It Must Have Been Love" by Roxette, "Ain't Gonna Die Tonight" by Macklemore and "I Wanna Go Out" by American Authors.
-Both songs were not featured in the soundtrack album, along with other pop songs, which includes—"The Weekend Whip" by The Fold, "Secret Garden" by Bruce Springsteen, "Cui Cui" by Xavier Cugat, Fausto Curbelo and Al Stillman, "I Got a Name" by Jim Croce.
+The song "Bad Blood" by Taylor Swift featuring Kendrick Lamar appeared in the film's trailers, while the second trailer also featured "It Must Have Been Love" by Roxette, "Ain't Gonna Die Tonight" by Macklemore and "I Wanna Go Out" by American Authors.
+Both songs were not featured in the soundtrack album, along with other pop songs, which include—"The Weekend Whip" by The Fold, "Secret Garden" by Bruce Springsteen, "Cui Cui" by Xavier Cugat, Fausto Curbelo and Al Stillman, and "I Got a Name" by Jim Croce.
 "The Weekend Whip" by The Fold, which serves as the opening theme to the Ninjago TV series, appears in the film as Lloyd's ringtone.